A Nightmare on Elm Street Part 2: Freddy’s Revenge (1985) review – The franchise’s confusing black sheep

 So… What Went Wrong?

 When it comes to A Nightmare on Elm Street Part 2: Freddy’s Revenge, that incredibly tight schedule shows throughout the final product.
 This is a movie that feels incredibly rushed and misses almost everything that made the original movie so compelling.
-The most notable thing might be how much of Freddy’s aura is lost to an abundance of appearances in the actual real world.
+The most notable thing might be how much of Freddy’s aura is completely lost.
+This is partly thanks to an abundance of appearances in the real world.

 Freddy isn’t exactly an imposing figure.
 Robert Englund stands at only 5 foot 8 inches tall and is quite slight.
 Freddy’s power was never in his ability to look intimidating; it was in his ability to invade your dreams and turn them into nightmares.
 That was the whole hook with A Nightmare on Elm Street: if you die in your sleep, you die in real life.